abhishek-yelley-sails/news-app/README.md

 # News-App

 - [x] 1.
 Create a new react project.
-- [ ] 2.
+- [x] 2.
 Create a Login, SignUp, Home, and profile screen.
 Use react routing to navigate between screens.
-  - [ ] a.
+  - [x] a.
 Home
   - [x] b.
 Routing
-  - [ ] c.
+  - [x] c.
 Login/SignUp
     - [x] i.
 Create backend for user storage
     - [x] ii.
 JWT for session management
+  - [x] d.
+Profile
-- [ ] 3.
+- [x] 3.
 Store the user details in context and use them across the other screens
-- [ ] 4.
+- [x] 4.
 Use Query client to call a news API to get the data
 - [x] 5.
 Show the data in Home as a card for each array index(left side image, right side Title, description, author at the end link URL to visit the site).
 User can scroll down to see more news. **(Pagination?)**
-- [ ] 6.
+- [x] 6.
 Click on the card to open a modal with the details of the selected data index.
 (Top full-length image, title below that, and all other details )
-- [ ] 7.
+- [x] 7.
 The profile screen shows the user's details, allowing them to update their details.
-- [ ] 8.
+- [x] 8.
 Log out to go back to the login screen and clear the context.

 API to use